funengineering/funengineering.github.io/_posts/2025-02-18-06-RPi-based_temperature_and_humidity_logger_for_Shelly_HT.md

 <img src="/docs/assets/img/ht_logger/Screenshot%202025-04-27%20150351.png" alt="Modifying the influxdb out node" width="600"/>

 Your flow in Node-RED should now have six nodes as shown in the screenshot below.
 To activate the modified flow, click on "Deploy".
-The "rh_EG" should now also show "Connected".
+The "rh_EG" should then also show "Connected".

 <img src="/docs/assets/img/ht_logger/Screenshot%202025-04-27%20150415.png" alt="Flow with original nodes and modified copies of the original nodes" width="800"/>